QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

 #. `Weiner Processes <https://en.wikipedia.org/wiki/Wiener_process>`__ (as known as Brownian Motion) which leads to a diffusion equations, and is the only continuous-time Levy process with continuous paths
 #. `Poisson Processes <https://en.wikipedia.org/wiki/Poisson_point_process>`__ with an arrival rate of jumps in the variable.

-Every other Levy Process you will typically work with is composed of those building blocks (e.g. a `Diffusion Process <https://en.wikipedia.org/wiki/Diffusion_process>`__ such as Geometric Brownian Motion is a transformation of a Weiner process, and a `jump diffusion <https://en.wikipedia.org/wiki/Jump_diffusion#In_economics_and_finance>`__ is a diffusion process with a Poisson arrival of jumps).
+Every other Levy Process can be represented by these building blocks (e.g. a `Diffusion Process <https://en.wikipedia.org/wiki/Diffusion_process>`__ such as Geometric Brownian Motion is a transformation of a Weiner process, and a `jump diffusion <https://en.wikipedia.org/wiki/Jump_diffusion#In_economics_and_finance>`__ is a diffusion process with a Poisson arrival of jumps).

 In this section, we will look at example of a diffusion process.